bonolo1/expense-tracker-app/README.md

   ### Login

-  If you log out after signing up, you can log in either using the credentials you created when you registered or using the following credentials:
+  If you log out after signing up, you can log back in either using the credentials you created when you registered or using the following credentials:

    **Username:** _ProjectUser1_
    **Password:** _ShacjR97#_